Skip to main content

 You can toggle between the blocks by using the toggle icon on the mobile app.

-Running your Farms as Farms
+Running Seperate Farms

-By doing this each of your farms would be on their own map.
+By doing this, each of your farms would be on their own map.
 You can toggle between these farms using the left navigation panel on the Web App.

 Click on the down arrow next to your farm name.